kinnala/scikit-fem/README.md

 *The following benchmark (`docs/examples/performance.py`) demonstrates the time spent on finite element assembly in comparison to the time spent on linear solve.
-The given numbers were calculated using a ThinkPad X1 Carbon laptop (7th gen).
+The given numbers were calculated using Macbook Pro M2 laptop.
 Note that the timings are only illustrative as they depend on, e.g., the type of element used, the number of quadrature points used, the type of linear solver, and the complexity of the forms.
 This benchmark solves the Laplace equation using linear tetrahedral elements and the default direct sparse solver